Shuro/HumanResourcesWiki/Weapon-Training-Facilities.md

 ![WeaponTraining](https://i.imgur.com/W7lBKOr.png)\
 The _training dummy_ and the _target stand_ are the facilities for learning to use melee and ranged weapons, respectively.
 Any weapon will be made avaiable for this once their associated technology is unlocked (_i.e._ added to the library).
 There are **two** recipes: use _learn weapon_ to aquire a new proficiency and _Practice melee/shooting_ to simply improve the pawn's skill on that kind of weapon (an easy way to gain XP and keep them sharp!).
-Pawns must be assigned to _learn_ on the work tab, and the relevant skill corresponds to the used weapon.
+Pawns must be assigned to _study_ on the work tab, and the relevant skill corresponds to the used weapon.

+They can be found at the _Security_ menu on the _Architect_ tab.

 These were drawn by Shinzy and kindly ceded to be used on _Human Resources_.
 Thanks, Shinzy!